Schedule consultation

 • EduWW Gaming Club

-• EduWW Manga and Anime Club
+• EduWW Tabletop and Strategy Club

-The majority of clubs have two groups depending on the students age.
+The majority of clubs have two groups depending on the students’ age.
 You can read details about each club below.

-EduWW Book Club
+EduWW Book and Writing Club

 for students in grades 3 – 7

-Timing: Tuesdays at 19 CET and Fridays at 12 CET
+Timing: Tuesdays at 13:30 CET

 for students in grades 8 – 12